|

 This year and the next appear to be tough, with half the world already in

+recession and the other half seriously affected by the fallout.
 For the average Joe, meeting financial obligations during tough times like

 these requires more discipline where family finances are concerned.
 There is a